-Small equipment, which is gasoline- or diesel-powered, generates enormous amounts of toxic air pollution.
-Steps should be taken to transition this equipment to electric and to reduce the need for it, including:
+Small engine equipment, which is gasoline- or diesel-powered, generates enormous amounts of toxic air pollution.
+Steps should be taken to increase energy efficiency, transition this equipment to electric, and to reduce the need for usage, including:

-- Reduce mowing: Areas of parks which are not used for recreation and which could be converted to meadow should be actively identified and steps taken to make the transition. - Replace lawn care equipment with electric models as available; otherwise, purchase the lowest emissions models.
+- Reduce mowing: Areas of parks which are not used for recreation and which could be converted to meadow (i.e., native plantings) should be actively identified and steps taken to make the transition. - Replace lawn care equipment with high energy efficiency and/or electric models as available; otherwise, purchase the lowest emissions models.

-In order to achieve ZERO carbon emissions, full electrification of the municipal fleet is a necessity in combination with achievement of 100% renewable energy.
-Emissions of EVs are only as good as the source of its electricity.
-The U.S. Department of Energy Alternative Fuels Data Center has a useful tool to determine how the source of your electricity has an effect on the carbon footprint of your electric vehicle (see https://afdc.energy.gov/vehicles/electric_emissions.html).
+In order to achieve ZERO carbon emissions, full electrification of the municipal fleet is a necessity in combination with achievement of 100% renewable energy for the municipal facilities.
+Sustainability through use of electrified equipment and vehicles is only as good as the source of the supplied electricity.
+The U.S. Department of Energy Alternative Fuels Data Center has a useful tool to determine how the source of your electricity has an effect on the carbon footprint of your electric vehicle (see https://afdc.energy.gov/vehicles/electric\emissions.html).